 Since it’s so easy to make and oh so decadant, I often make it when I’m teaching cooking classes.
 Attendees are always surprised to find out that it’s made with tofu, and they often come back for seconds.

-I’ve recently taught a few private cooking classes for people who have children with nut allergies.
+Several years ago, I taught a few private cooking classes for people who have children with nut allergies.
 I’ve wanted to make a decadent dessert in the classes, but of course, my usual chocolate and peanut butter combo was out of the question.
 And there’s no way I could make a nut-based crust.
 How about sunbutter?
 It’s just as tasty as peanut butter!
-And maybe I could use something else for the crust?
-How about pretzels?!

 Just like my original recipe, the base of this pie is silken tofu.
 Instead of peanut butter, I used sunbutter.
 The crust is made with crushed pretzels, coconut oil, and maple syrup.
 I used gluten-free pretzels in my most recent cooking class, since wheat senstivities are so prevelant.